-etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.11 Immigrants are already playing a huge part ensuring that West Virginia remains a leading innovator in STEM fields like natural gas and advanced manufacturing.
-Despite making up 1.5 percent of the state's population, foreignborn West Virginians represented 4.0 percent of STEM workers in the state in 2014.
+etween 2014 and 2024, science, technology, engineering, and math-or "STEM"-fields are projected to play a key role in U.S. economic growth, adding almost 800,000 new jobs and growing 37.0 percent faster than the U.S. economy as a whole.13 Immigrants are already playing a role ensuring that Nevada remains a leading innovator in STEM fields like advanced manufacturing and energy.
+In 2014, immigrants made up 12.5 percent of STEM workers in the state.
 Our outdated immigration system, however, makes it difficult for STEM employers to sponsor the high-skilled workers they need to fill critical positions.
 This is problematic because it can slow the ability of firms to expand and add jobs for U.S.-born workers.
 It also makes little sense, given the country's ongoing shortage of STEM talent-an issue that heavily impacts employers here.
-In 2014, 7.6 STEM jobs were advertised online in West Virginia for every one unemployed STEM worker in the state.
+In 2014, 7.2 STEM jobs were advertised online in Nevada for every one unemployed STEM worker in the state.